ORTHOIN3D/interntest/README.md

 You can choose to develop any part of the project, interact with the team to ask any questions.

-You can choose/use any open-source libraries but you _MUST_ give link in the source code to the library webpage
+You can choose/use any open-source libraries but you _MUST_ give the links in the source code to the library webpage

 ## Parts description